iamthelabhras/wprbify/README.md

 ### Functions

-In this section, we provide a comprehensive overview of the functions used in the WPRBify script.
-These functions serve as the building blocks of the script's functionality & work together to fetch track information, search for matching tracks on Spotify, calculate similarity scores, & create personalized Spotify playlists.
+In this section, provides a comprehensive overview of the functions used in the WPRBify script.
+These functions serve as the building blocks of the script's functionality & work together to fetch track information, search for matching tracks on Spotify, calculate similarity scores, & create Spotify playlists.

 #### `extract_track_info(html_content)`